Trend bearish_trend_breakout

 Bearish Trend Breakout

 Identifies stocks trading near short-term highs but within long-term lows, confirmed by a 20-day new high.
-Triggers when price is above the Nth percentile of the short range AND below the Nth percentile of the long range AND makes a new N-day high.
+Triggers when price is above the Nth percentile of the short range, today's OR yesterday's close is below the Nth percentile of the long range, AND the day makes a new N-day high on a non-down candle (close ≥ open).

 Signal family